THE DOWNSIDE OF POWER

 an eagle may someday want to nest at the site.

-cancer.
+We approved several cell towers to increase wi-fi reception, undeterred by the claim that cell towers cause cancer.
 In fact we argued with equal validity that cell towers cure cancer.
+That was fun.

 Comments